lyas81300/RedMagic/README.md

 ## 🔌 Plugin System

-A plugin manager is planned as part of the project's modular architecture.
+A plugin manager is planned as part of RedMagic's modular architecture.

 The long-term goal is to allow additional utilities to be installed without modifying the core application.